Image: Perspective from above on a container ship in the port

 The Federal Government has a recourse claim on the exporter in the amount paid out to the guarantor.
 This is payable six months after the guarantor is reimbursed at the latest.
 If by that time it has been confirmed that the exporter has a valid indemnification claim under the corresponding Contract Bond Guarantee because the contract bond was called, this will be set off against the claim to recourse.
 Although a bond issued on request of the exporter is called, there would be no liquidity drain at the exporter in that case.

-Worth knowing: The Counter-guarantee complements a Contract Bond Guarantee and thus cannot be used independently.
+Worth knowing: The Counter-Guarantee complements a Contract Bond Guarantee and thus cannot be used independently.

 Counter-Guarantee at a glance